 Entering into a relationship doesn’t automatically glue you to the hip of your partner.
 You’re not obligated to do everything together.
 You’re just two human beings that have decided to hang out a lot.
 You’re allowed, if not encouraged to be your own person.

 Your relationship is doomed if they stop you from travelling.
 You will simply regret not going and those feelings will manifest into bitterness towards your partner.
-A relationship is not meant to last if it gets in the way of your dreams.
+I firmly believe that a relationship is not meant to last if it gets in the way of your dreams.

-It’s okay to want to go travelling alone
+It’s okay want to go travelling alone while in a relationship